printers-for-people/catboat/KLIPPER_DIFF.md

 installation instructions [on the wiki][arch-install].
 While these are aimed primarily at Arch Linux ARM, they should work for baseline Arch as well.

+### Systemd unit file

+A new unit file is provided in `catboat.service`.
+In particular, the file follows proper practices, including logging to the systemd journal instead of a file.

 ## Implementation changes

 ### No Python 2